ouspg/CompSec/Lab5.Introduction_to_Shellcoding/README.md

 Finally our machine code is somehow executed in vulnerable program.

-Maybe the most known white paper about this method can be found [here][0].
+Extra: Maybe the most known white paper about this method can be found [here][0].

 ### A) Making a simple program to open Shell.